MonstrousSoftware/MonstrousSoftware.github.io/_posts/2023-11-01-Tutorial-3D-step1.md

 will generate the project outline for us.

 In the main screen we fill in:
-- the name of the project: 'TutorialFPS'
+- the name of the project: 'Tut3D'
 - a package identifier, for example 'com.yourcompany.yourgame'
 - the name of the main class.
 I tend to just call it 'Main' for ease of reference.
 - the directory for the project.
 You can either create an empty folder first and then navigate to it using the 'Browse' icon, or type in a name for the folder and press the 'Create Folder' button.